 Did you know that 43% of employees start their day with coffee and many continue to drink it throughout the day?
 In fact, coffee is the second most consumed beverage in the world after water.
-Amazing isn’t it?
+Coffee for productivity is amazing isn’t it?

-With more than 450 million cups consumed in the United States every day, coffee has always been an integral part of the list of our daily drinks.
-And one must ask: How does coffee retain its crown as a staple drink of most of us?
+With more than 450 million cups consumed in the United States every day, coffee has always been an integral part of our daily drinks.
+And one must ask: How does coffee retain its crown as a staple drink for most of us?

 Many of us would answer “because coffee gives us the energy and alertness boost.”
-While most of us know that caffeine has the overall ability to stimulate us and improve our abilities, what exactly about coffee that makes us more productive?
+While most of us know that caffeine has the overall ability to stimulate us and improve our focus, what exactly is it about coffee that makes us more productive?

 To better answer that question, we have to understand how the caffeine in coffee affects the body…

 Coffee And Productivity

 There are several different adenosine receptors in the body, but there is one in particular that caffeine seems to have the most affinity with, it’s called the A1 receptor.